Visyond/website-hugo/site/content/simplepages/privacy.md

 If we decide to change our privacy policy, we will post those changes on this page, send an email notifying you of any changes, and/or update the Privacy Policy modification date below.

-This policy was last modified on 15 May 2018.
+This policy was last modified on 25 February 2021.
 <br></br>

 ## **RIGHT TO ERASURE (right to be forgotten)**